-TD-2749, our lead compound in this program, has met our preclinical requirements, including favorable prokinetic efficacy compared to tegaserod in relevant animal models.
-TD-2749 will next be tested in various preclinical studies that the regulatory authorities require before initiating Phase 1 clinical trials.
-If TD-2749 shows the required safety in these studies, we plan to initiate Phase 1 clinical trials in 2005.
+TD-2749, our lead compound in this program, and TD-5108, our alternate compound in this program, have each met our preclinical requirements, including favorable prokinetic efficacy compared to tegaserod in relevant animal models.
+TD-2749 and TD-5108 will each next be tested in various preclinical studies that the regulatory authorities require before initiating Phase 1 clinical trials.
+If TD-2749 or TD-5108 show the required safety in these studies, we plan to initiate Phase 1 clinical trials in 2005 with respect to such compound or compounds.